lck/SharpTAL/README.rst

 Using a set of simple language constructs, you control the document flow, element repetition and text replacement.

-The basic TAL (Template Attribute Language) example
+The basic TAL (Template Attribute Language) example:

 .. code-block:: html